 3. perl is still a sysadmin best friend :-)

-#3 Updated by Ted Wise almost 13 years ago
+#3 Updated by Ted Wise over 13 years ago

 I figured it out after examining the last round of commits.

 I assume you're going to allow redMine to setup and manage